hoangannnhhh/SIEM-reports/Honeynet/README.md

     microsoft edge in your VM and paste it in the browser, it will download and then run exe
     download folder
     connect the agent to azure log analytics
+logs - digitial documentation of actions a coputer/user agent - category of software does something on behalf of user or system, software that has automation task that it does for you
+    monitor agent takes the logs and going to aggregate to LAW --> microsoft sentinle filter them
 <details>
     <summary>Creating Log Analytics Workspace Windows Video</summary>
     <p>https://github.com/hoangannnhhh/SIEM-reports/assets/117109586/4c5a1811-9008-4403-ab1c-ba7a950b2ffc</p>